swcarpentry/git-novice/_episodes/05-history.md

 {: .output}

 Notice that the changes are on the staged area.
-Again, we can put things back the way they were with by using `git checkout`:
+Again, we can put things back the way they were by using `git checkout`:

 ~~~